harveywatch222r/harveywatch222r/README.md

 ![3675b8da362e8fa5f38b4a2feed84ac7](https://github.com/user-attachments/assets/5d8d19ae-3291-49c6-81ca-2ed6189b8dfe)

+**Homestuck FD, don't even fucking subscribe to my GitHub.
+I'll ban you instantly.
+If my nickname says "HOMESTUCK - DNFI" but I'm wearing the Eridan skin, that means I'm just wearing a skin that's 2 or 3 years old.
+I haven't been in the fandom for a long time.**

 By the way, I always support victims, as long as it doesn't involve my hyperfixations (the same MSI), so if you've been accused of something, please don't be surprised if I stop talk with you.

 I use a translator to write complex sentences, so there will sometimes be delays in responses. :p